-This is a truly outstanding interview on imminent international relations.
-You will learn an amazing amount.
-The interviewer, Kevork Almassian, originally from Syria, currently living in Germany, knows what questions to ask formidably intelligent Vietnam Veteran and retired US State Senator, Colonel Richard Black.
+Outstanding interview on imminent international relations breaks new ground.
+Interviewer, Kevork Almassian, originally from Syria, currently living in Germany, knows what questions to ask formidably intelligent Vietnam Veteran and retired US State Senator, Colonel Richard Black.
 Black actually has answers.
 The interview starts with why Trump reversed his original policies on Syria and Afghanistan.

 This interview actually gets to the nub of why Julian Assange (and David McBride) are being persecuted and why most Australians and the mainstream press have almost no idea of what is going on.
 McBride , who is a professional soldier and lawyer, and served in Afghanistan, lends credibility to John Shipton's explosive analysis.